 In addition to any punishment imposed by the University, any person suspected of violating any federal, state, or local law proscribing the use, possession, or distribution of the unlawful consumption or possession of alcohol will be referred to the appropriate law enforcement agency.

 The display of any advertising of alcoholic beverages, including containers, is not allowed at the University.
-This includes, but is not limited to, clothing, signs, lamps, posters, etc.
+This includes clothing, signs, lamps, posters, etc.

 Legal Sanctions for Use, Possession, or Distribution of Alcohol